nathansmith117/zombie_friends/README.md

 # Compiling Unix/Linux
 Needs fltk to compile.
 Tested with fltk 1.3.8.
 Other versions many not work correctly.

+Set these flags before compiling fltk.

+export CFLAGS="-fPIC"

+export CXXFLAGS="-fPIC"

-Make sure to compile fltk with ./configure CFLAGS="-fPIC" CXXFLAGS="-fPIC"
+Make sure to change FLTK_DIR in CMakeLists.txt in game main directory.

-Just typing "make" in the command line will work most of the time.
-Tested with gcc/g++ compiler others many not work.

 # Compiling windows
-Same as unix but needs mingw and cygwin to compile.
+Same as unix but needs msys2 and mingw to compile.